Skip to content

 2. Must have a current appointment as a member of the University Faculty, either (1) as a Tenured member, or (2) as a Career-line member with a current faculty appointment and employment contract with at least .75 FTE that will continue throughout the three-year term of office.

-3. At the time service as President-elect will begin, must not be serving as an appointed administrative officer of the University at or higher than the position of chair of an academic department or equivalent position, as described in Policy 6-001.
+3. At the time service as president-elect will begin, must not be serving as an appointed administrative officer of the University at or higher than the position of department chair or equivalent position, as described in Policy 2-004.

-3. The three Senate Presidential Officers shall be ineligible to serve as elected faculty members of the Senate at any time during their three one-year terms of office.
-If any would otherwise hold a position as a voting faculty member of the Senate during the term of office, the Personnel and Elections Committee shall appoint the runner-up from the member's area of representation to serve the remainder of the term or until the next general election held within that area, when the vacancy shall be filled by election for the unexpired term.
+3. The three senate presidential officers shall be ineligible to serve as elected faculty members of the Senate at any time during their three one-year terms of office.
+If any would otherwise hold a position as a voting faculty member of the Senate during the term of office, the SPEC shall appoint the runner-up from the member's Area of Representation to serve the remainder of the term or until the next general election held within that area, when the vacancy shall be filled by election for the unexpired term.
 A special election may be necessary if a runner-up is not available.

-4. The three Senate Presidential Officers shall be ex officio members of both the Senate and the Senate Executive Committee, with rights of discussion.
-The past-President and President-elect shall have the rights of making motions, but not to vote.
-The President shall not have the right of making motions, and shall have only the limited right to vote to break a tie (as described below).
+4. The three senate presidential officers shall be ex officio members of both the Senate and the Senate Executive Committee, with rights of discussion.
+The past-president and president-elect shall have the rights of making motions, but not to vote.
+The senate president shall not have the right of making motions and shall have only the limited right to vote to break a tie (as described below).

-2. Substitution of president pro-tempore, voting by President
+2. Substitution of president pro-tempore, voting by the senate president

-1. Upon their own initiative, the President may, or upon the vote of at least two-thirds of the assembled voting members of the Senate, the President shall, with respect to a specific agenda item, relinquish the gavel to the immediate past-President if available (and if not available, then to the President-elect) to serve as president pro-tempore with respect to a specific agenda item.
-In the absence of the President for any Senate meeting or other presidential responsibility, the immediate past-President, or President-elect, shall serve as a president pro tempore, and in the absence of all three Presidential Officers, the Senate shall elect a faculty member eligible for election to the Senate presidency to serve as a president pro tempore.
-Similarly, in the absence of the President for all or part of a meeting of the Senate Executive Committee, the immediate past- President, President-elect, or another faculty member of the Committee elected by the Committee shall serve as president pro-tempore.
+1. Upon their own initiative, the senate president may, or upon the vote of at least two-thirds of the assembled voting members of the Senate, the senate president shall, with respect to a specific agenda item, relinquish the gavel to the immediate past-president if available (and if not available, then to the president-elect) to serve as president pro-tempore with respect to a specific agenda item.
+In the absence of the senate president for any Senate meeting or other presidential responsibility, the immediate past-president, or president-elect, shall serve as a president pro tempore, and in the absence of all three presidential officers, the Senate shall elect a faculty member eligible for election to the Senate presidency to serve as a president pro tempore.

-2. The President (or president pro tempore) shall be entitled to vote on matters before the Senate only where, after vote of the Senate, the President's vote will prevent an equal division of the Senate.
+2. The senate president (or president pro tempore) shall be entitled to vote on matters before the Senate only where, after vote of the Senate, the senate president's vote will prevent an equal division of the Senate.

-3. In interacting with the University administration, the University Board of Trustees, the Utah Board of Higher Education, and the larger community within and outside the University, the Senate President shall act as the spokesperson of the Academic Senate and represent the interests of the Academic Senate and its constituencies in general, and the interests of faculty, in particular.
+3. In interacting with the university administration, the University Board of Trustees, the Utah Board of Higher Education, and the larger community within and outside the university, the senate president shall act as the spokesperson of the Senate and represent the interests of the Senate and its constituencies in general, and the interests of faculty, in particular.

-4. In carrying out the responsibilities of the office, the President, past- President, and President-elect (and other Senate Officers) shall place the best interests of the University and the Academic Senate and its constituencies ahead of their own personal interests or the interests of the academic units with which they are affiliated.
+4. In carrying out the responsibilities of the office, the senate president, past-president, president-elect, and other Senate Officers shall place the best interests of the university and the Senate and its constituencies ahead of their own personal interests or the interests of the academic units with which they are affiliated.

-The President of the Senate will serve as a faculty representative to the Board of Trustees.
-See University Policy 2-002, and Utah Board of Higher Education Policy R223.
+The senate president will serve as a faculty representative to the Board of Trustees.
+See University Policy 2-002 and Utah Board of Higher Education Policy R223.

-3. Secretary.
-The Academic Senate President or other presiding officer may appoint an assistant secretary at any time.
+1. The secretary of the faculty shall be ex officio secretary of the senate.
+The senate president or other presiding officer may appoint an assistant secretary at any time.
 See Policy 6-001.

-1. Subject to the approval of the Senate, the Senate President shall appoint a Parliamentarian of the Senate to ensure proper observance of established parliamentary Procedures.
+1. Subject to the approval of the Senate, the senate president shall appoint a senate parliamentarian to ensure proper observance of established parliamentary Procedures.

-6. The three Presidential Officers, with the Parliamentarian, the Policy Liaison, and the Senate Secretary, comprise the Officers of the Academic Senate.
-The other Officers shall assist the President in conducting the affairs of the Senate within the University, and in representing the Senate constituencies in interactions with the Utah System of Higher Education (including interactions with faculty-representing organizations of other institutions of higher education, and with the Utah Board of Higher Education), and with the faculty-representing organizations of other institutions with which the University is joined as a member.
+6. The three presidential officers, with the senate parliamentarian, the senate policy liaison, and the senate secretary, comprise the officers of the Senate.
+The other officers shall assist the senate president in conducting the affairs of the Senate within the university, and in representing the Senate constituencies in interactions with the Utah System of Higher Education, with faculty-representing organizations of other institutions of higher education, with the Utah Board of Higher Education, and with the faculty-representing organizations of other institutions with which the university is joined as a member.

 1. Senate Standing Committees.